dbos-inc/dbos-docs/docs/python/reference/contexts.md

 Retrieves the SQLAlchemy session of the transaction, a database connection the transaction can use to interact with the database.

 :::tip
-DBOS automatically wraps your transaction function within a SQLAlchemy ["begin once" block](https://docs.sqlalchemy.org/en/20/core/connections.html#connect-and-begin-once-from-the-engine).
-Therefore, do not use `DBOS.sql_session.commit()` or `DBOS.sql_session.rollback()` in your functions.
+DBOS automatically wraps your transaction functions in a SQLAlchemy ["begin once" block](https://docs.sqlalchemy.org/en/20/core/connections.html#connect-and-begin-once-from-the-engine).
+Transaction functions automatically commit when they successfully complete and roll back if they throw an exception.
+Therefore, do not use `DBOS.sql_session.commit()` or `DBOS.sql_session.rollback()` in your transaction functions.
 Otherwise, you might see a `sqlalchemy.exc.InvalidRequestError: Can't operate on closed transaction inside context manager` error.
 :::